mnguyen0226/personal_site_v2/content/posts/solid_principles/post.md

 The Apple Music example above violates DIP as the `AppleMusic` class directly depends on `StripeProcessor` class, a specific low-level implementation.
 Imagine that Stripe provides Stripe Payment API version 2.0, which has a massive change in multiple methods.
 Our `AppleMusic` (and any other class that uses the `StripeProcessor` object) will be broken.
 We will have to fix every single line that uses `StripeProcessor`'s methods.

 **Fixed:** `AppleMusic` and `StripeProcessor` classes should depend on abstractions (or a wrapper for StripeProcessor) to avoid such catastrophe.
-In addition, we can easily swap the external API (says, Venmo Payment API) within the wrapper class by having a wrapper.
+In addition, we can easily swap the external API (e.g., Venmo Payment API) within the wrapper class by having a wrapper.

 <center>
     <img style="width: 70%" src="https://raw.githubusercontent.com/mnguyen0226/mnguyen0226.github.io/main/content/posts/solid_principles/imgs/diagrams/dip.png" />